Ignatius306/T20-Cricket-Analysis/README.md

 </p>

 ### Fast Bowlers
-* To select 3 fast bowlers based on their performance
+* To select 3 fast bowlers based on their performance.
 <p align ="center">
 <img src ="https://github.com/Ignatius306/T20-Cricket-Analysis/blob/main/images/Fastbowlers.png"> <br>Fig: Fast Bowlers Parameter
 </p>

+## 3. Data Collection
+Data Collection using web scrapping from [espn website](https://www.espncricinfo.com/series/icc-men-s-t20-world-cup-2022-23-1298134)
+Used Brightdata tool to scrap the data from the website.
+We get all the information in the form of csv files.

+## 4. Data cleaning and processing
+In jupyter notebook all the files are cleaned and then processed.

+## 5. Data Visualisation
+Using powerBI tool top 11 players are selected.